 Safe Pilates Exercise for Hip Replacements

-According to the June 2009 edition of the Journal of Clinical Orthopedics and Related Research, the New York University Hospital for Joint Diseases has been developing a Pilates program for hip replacement patients.
+According to the Journal of Clinical Orthopedics and Related Research, the New York University Hospital for Joint Diseases has been developing a Pilates program for hip replacement patients.
 While Pilates appears to be safe for these patients, the authors of the study stress that more research on this subject is needed.
 Meanwhile, understanding the postoperative contraindicated movements can help the patient choose the appropriate Pilates exercises.

 History of Pilates Rehabilitation

 Joseph Pilates developed his technique as a means of overcoming his physical disabilities and limitations.
 As a German living in England during World War I, he was placed in a British internment camp, where he fine-tuned his rehabilitation methods.